Taxation of international executives

-Foreign individuals whose presence in Argentina is based on an employment relationship duly proved and which requires their permanency in Argentina for a period not exceeding 5 years, are subject to this tax only on assets located in the country/territory, valued according to the law.
+Foreign individuals whose presence in Argentina is based on an employment relationship duly proved and which requires their permanency in Argentina for a period not exceeding 5 years, are subject to this tax only on assets located in the country/jurisdiction, valued according to the law.

-As regards employees, if the annual gross compensation surpasses the amount of ARS1,000,000, their assets valued according to the law are lower than ARS2,000,000 (in fiscal year 2019), and they are not registered under the wealth tax, they have to file an informative wealth tax return which due date operates on 30 June.
+As regards employees, if the annual gross compensation surpasses the amount of ARS1,500,000, their assets valued according to the law are lower than ARS2,000,000 (for fiscal year 2019), and they are not registered under the wealth tax, they have to file an informative wealth tax return which due date operates on 30 June.

-Wealth Tax - Domiciled abroad as of 31 December
+Wealth Tax - Non-residents living abroad as of 31 December

-Argentina imposes a wealth tax applying a fixed tax rate over the assets held in Argentina at the end of the year by individuals domiciled abroad.
+Argentina imposes a wealth tax applying a fixed tax rate over the assets held in Argentina at the end of the year by individual non-residents in Argentina.

-The tax payable by individuals domiciled abroad will be calculated applying the following rates:
+The tax payable by individuals will be calculated applying the following rates:

 |Fiscal Year||Tax Rate|